-CIS 313 Alternative Media:

-Alternative media are broadly

-defined as media practices falling

-outside of and/or directly opposing

-mainstream (corporate) media institutions - in terms of content, codes, aesthetic organization, production practices, ethics and relations with audiences.
-At the core conceptualization of the alternative media is the issue of power and the ways in which it is resisted, subverted or transformed by symbolic practices.
-The internet has reinvigorated the field of media production, alternative introducing new formats but also blurring the lines between the 'mainstream' and the 'alternative' in novel ways.
-This course offers a conceptual overview of alternative media, following their historical development and examining current online alternative media forms such as radical, social movement, community, subcultural, activist. citizens' and participatory media.
+CIS 313 Alternative Media: Alternative media are broadly defined as media practices falling outside of and/or directly opposing (corporate) mainstream media institutions - in terms of content, organization, aesthetic codes, production practices, ethics and relations with audiences.
+At the core conceptualization of the of alternative media is the issue of power and the ways in which it is resisted, subverted or transformed by symbolic practices.
+The internet has reinvigorated the field of alternative media production, introducing new formats but also blurring the lines between the 'mainstream' and the 'alternative' in novel ways.
+This course offers a conceptual overview of alternative media, following their historical development and examining current online alternative media forms such as radical, social movement, activist, community, subcultural, citizens' and participatory media.
 The course aims at: (a) providing conceptual frameworks for thinking about alternative media and critically assessing media messages; b) analyzing alternative media projects; and c) putting theory into practice by experimenting with alternative media production.

-315 Marketing CIS Communication: The course will familiarize the student with key concepts of marketing.
+Communication: The course will familiarize the student with key concepts of marketing.
 Marketing Philosophy and the marketing mix concept will be discussed.
-Topics to be approached from an applied point of view, include the evolution of marketing, the significance of activities marketing in the contemporary economic environment, the use of marketing market segmentation, research. product life cycle and new product development and consumer behavior.
-Emphasis will be in communication issues such as Advertising and Promotion.
+Topics to be approached from an applied point of view, include the evolution of marketing, the significance of marketing activities the in contemporary economic environment, the use of marketing research, market segmentation, product life cycle and new product development and consumer Emphasis will be in behavior. communication issues such as Advertising and Promotion.
 The marketing ethics and the Social responsibility of marketing will be presented and discussed.